dib-lab/2020-paper-sourmash-gather/manuscript.md

-Mapping metagenome reads to representative genomes is an important step in many microbiome analysis pipelines, but mapping approaches struggle with large, redundant databases [@ganon, @metalign].
+Mapping metagenome reads to representative genomes is an important step in many microbiome analysis pipelines, but mapping approaches struggle with large, redundant databases [@ganon;@metalign].
 One specific use for a minimum metagenome cover could be to select a small set of representative genomes for mapping.
 We therefore developed a hybrid selection and mapping pipeline that uses the rank-ordered min-set-cov results to